 If you’re waking up groggy and exhausted, you’re not alone.
 An estimated 50 million to 70 million Americans have a sleep or wakefulness disorder.

-For many, a good night’s sleep is especially elusive during the change from summer to fall.
+For many, a good night’s sleep has been especially elusive during the COVID-19 pandemic, and the change from summer to fall could further impact sleep habits.
 That’s because, in addition to crisper air and changing leaves, fall also brings shorter days, a time change, and other factors that can negatively impact your sleep patterns, which in turn affect your reaction time, work, and overall health.

 “We as a society sleep one hour less than we did 100 years ago,” says Dr. Barone, whose book, Let’s Talk About Sleep: A Guide to Understanding and Improving Your Slumber, was released in 2018.
 “So we are still ‘behind the clock’ so to speak when it comes to being sleep deprived.”